Krokit is the financial data management platform for the franchise industry.

 What did I learn?

-Each Krokit product had diverse user groups and I learnt a lot about the motivations of each group and how product flows should be tailored to the specific user segment.
-A big lesson was also the importance of designing based on realistic data.
-The experience at Krokit also honed my collaboration skills and I thoroughly enjoyed working in a multi-cultural product team distributed between the US and the UK.
-A few key takeaways:
+During my time at Krokit and the diversity of the users for each product, I learnt a lot about the motivations of each user group and how each flow should be tailored to that specific user segment.
+Being able to get hands on with front end development really speeds up the building process.
+This experience also honed my collaboration skills and I thoroughly enjoyed working in a multi-cultural product team distributed between the US and the UK.